 We’ve been compiling case studies that document individual grower decisions about wash/pack building, equipment and systems.
 You can find our growing list on our post harvest case study page.

 If you’re planning on winter production or washing and packing winter storage crops, you’re probably going to want an enclosed space with a little heat.
 An insulated, heated space can be a life changer, although it does require an investment.

 Washing equipment can be as simple as a sink or tub.
-It can also be more complex, taking the form of conveyor wash lines.
+Lots of greens growers make use of bubblers and greens spinners.
+Systems can also be more complex, taking the form of conveyor wash lines and root washing lines.
 Decisions about specific equipment will depend greatly on the scale of your farm operation, your market, your labor, and the crops you are handling and storing.
 We have started to compile a variety of case studies showing how farms of different scales and complexity have made their decisions.
-These case studies include Foot Print Farm, Last Resort Farm, Root 5 Farm, and Mighty Food Farm.

 It is important to make sure the equipment you are using to wash produce is washable itself.
 This is known as hygienic design, and we have some resources that can help you apply this principle to your farm.